After weeks of warping existential emotions, many of us are now settling into the stillness of self-isolation and social distancing.

 The news over the past several weeks, however, tells us that the horrible human and economic costs to the Covid19 pandemic are not going away soon and will only get more horrible.
 Worse, unlike other economic crisis, we have little information upon which to reasonably understand market reactions, and by this, I specifically mean how to price risk when someone suddenly throws the emergency brake on an entire economy going 80 miles an hour.

-Unanchored to data, facts, or historic experience, investors are adrift in massive waves of uncertainty.
+Unanchored from data, facts, or historic experience, investors are adrift in massive waves of uncertainty.
 This is only compounded by the terribly inconsistent and questionable leadership at the helm of the largest economy in the world.

 Steadier hands on the tiller and better understanding of future risks wouldn’t end the economic hurricane, but it could help us survive the deluge.
 When we get a handle on risk, the markets will start to make sense again.